LPRowe/miscellaneous/waring-pyramidal-problem/README.md

 Output:<br>
 function_name: runtime in milliseconds<br>
-x followed by a list of pi values that sum to x<br>
+x followed by a list of pyramidal numbers that sum to x<br>

 SOLVE_RANGE = True<br>
 START = 10<sup>12</sup><br>